dgaydukov/cert-spring5/files/spring5.md

 Spring supports 6 types of advices
-* `org.springframework.aop.MethodBeforeAdvice` - before method execution. has access to params.
+* `org.springframework.aop.MethodBeforeAdvice` (@Before) - before method execution. has access to params.
 In case of exception, jointpoint is not called
-* `org.springframework.aop.AfterReturningAdvice` -  after method executed, has access to params & return value.
+* `org.springframework.aop.AfterReturningAdvice` (@AfterReturning) -  after method executed, has access to params & return value.
 If method execution throws exception, not called
-* `org.springframework.aop.AfterAdvice` (after-finally) - cause would be executed no matter what
+* `org.springframework.aop.AfterAdvice` (@After) - cause would be executed no matter what
-* `org.aopalliance.intercept.MethodInterceptor` (around) - has full control over method execution
+* `org.aopalliance.intercept.MethodInterceptor` (@Around) - has full control over method execution
-* `org.springframework.aop.ThrowsAdvice` - run if execution method throws exception
+* `org.springframework.aop.ThrowsAdvice` (@AfterThrowing) run if execution method throws exception
-* `org.springframework.aop.IntroductionAdvisor` - add special logic to class
+* `org.springframework.aop.IntroductionAdvisor` (no annotation, have to manuaaly create such a bean with ProxyFactoryBean) add special logic to class

 3 advices example (before, after, around).
 Notice that proxy is changed object, not original
 ```java